 Can NCH sponsor my visa application?

-NCH is licensed by the UK government and can sponsor your visa application for all of our licensed undergraduate and postgraduate degree programmes.
+NCH is licensed by the UK government and listed in the tier 4 register of sponsors as a sponsor with track record of compliance.
+NCH can sponsor your visa application for all of our licensed undergraduate and postgraduate degree programmes.

 How long will I have to decide about my offer if I get one?